moritz-biersack/OpenStreetMap-Data-Munich/problems.md

 - Garchin, Garching bei München
 - Ingolstadt

-As in the Node tags, the city names inlude quite a few spelling errors.
+As in the Node tags, the city names include quite a few spelling errors.
 We will fix this in the cleaning process.

 ### source
-Similar or dublicate values:
+Similar or duplicate values:
 - Bing, bing, bing_imagery
 - Yahoo, yahoo, ...

-This tag inludes different spellings for - what seems to be - the same source.
+This tag includes different spellings for - what seems to be - the same source.
 Though, it is sometimes hard to say, if it is just a different spelling or actually a different source.

 We will leave it as it is, because we will not analyse the source.